-The Union College Common Partner Program seeks to place students with quality non-profit organizations throughout the school-year and summer months who will treat the students not as “free labor,” but instead as future leaders in hands-on training.
+The Union College Common Partner Program seeks to place students with quality non-profit organizations throughout the school-year that will engage the students in service learning while making a positive impact on the population they are serving.
 Ideally, we seek organizations that will place students in situations that both utilize their skills and challenge them to fulfill self-set learning goals.

 - Rainbow Center, Barbourville Independent School (Human Services-Childcare)